snehitvaddi/SelfDriving-Car_Deep-Learning/README.md

 Data format is as follows: `filename.jpg angle,year-mm-dd hr:min:sec:millisec`

-### 📰 Generic Description
-An autonomous car (also known as a driverless car, self-driving car, and robotic car) is a vehicle that is capable of sensing its environment and navigating without human input.
-Autonomous cars combine a variety of techniques to perceive their surroundings, including radar, laser light, GPS, odometry, and computer vision.
-Advanced control systems interpret sensory information to identify appropriate navigation paths, as well as obstacles and relevant signage.

 ### 👉 Procedure
 Step-1: Run `LoadData_V2.py`.
 This will flow through the dataset and generates `labels` and `features` pickle files.<br>
 Step-2: After generating two files, run `Train_pilot.py` which will load pickle files.
 After this, the training process begins.<br>